 VPN or Smart DNS: Which one should you choose?

-VPNs are far superior to Smart DNS service due to a number of reasons.
+VPNs are far superior to Smart DNS services due to a number of reasons.
 I made this conclusion by comparing a Smart DNS service with a VPN on 3 important aspects: